daniele-athome/my-debian-packages/README.md

 # My Debian packages

-Some Debian packages I build for my personal use.
+Some Debian packages I build for my personal use. **All builds are done by GitHub Actions directly from source code**, so there should be no trust issues.

 To add this repository as source: